A Caveat and Affiliates

 Edible mycorrhizal fungus is the most highly sought gourmet mushroom on the planet.
 Truffles, chanterelles, matsutake mushrooms, porcini (boletes), and morels are all included in this category.
 Because of their complicated life cycles, all of these mushrooms are difficult to cultivate artificially.

 Some Fungi live as parasites

-Parasitic fungus assault live creatures, breach their outer defenses, infiltrate them, and feed on their cytoplasm, causing illness and, in some cases, death.
-Plant-parasitic fungus such as Endothia parasitica, Ceratocystis ulmi, Puccinia sparganioides, and Puccinia graminis.
+Parasitic fungi assault live creatures, breach their outer defenses, infiltrate them, and feed on their cytoplasm, causing illness and, in some cases, death.
+Plant-parasitic fungus, such as Endothia parasitica, Ceratocystis ulmi, Puccinia sparganioides, and Puccinia graminis.
 In contrast, fungi of the genera Aspergillus or Candida albicans infect humans.

 Finally, endophytic fungi live in plant tissues without damaging or generating chemicals that cause the host cell to become infected.
 They may be found in large quantities within the healthy tissues of live plants.
 They play an essential role in plant micro-ecosystems.
 Some co-existing endophytes and their host plants have developed a unique connection through time, which may significantly impact the production of metabolic products in plants and the quality and amount of crude medicines produced from medicinal plants.

 One or more endophytic fungus species live on each plant type.
 Endophytic fungi are a broad polyphyletic collection of microorganisms that may live asymptomatically in many healthy tissues of living plants, including stems, leaves, and roots, above or below ground.